ACL Injury

 The dynamics of the movement felt wrong, and when I landed, my knee collapsed.
 I managed to get up off the ground, and I felt pressure to continue the session; after performing a kick, I knew my knee was in serious trouble.

-The ACL (anterior cruciate ligament) is a ligament deep within your knee that is an important stability component.
-It essentially works to keep your knee in alignment, by preventing the shin bone from moving too far forwards on the thigh bone, and it also helps to reduce excessive rotation, hyperextension, and side-to-side movements of the knee.
+The ACL (anterior cruciate ligament) is a ligament that’s located deep within your knee that provides a very important stability component.
+It essentially works to keep your knee in alignment, by preventing the shin bone from moving too far forwards on the thigh bone, and it also helps to reduce excessive rotation, hyperextension, and side-to-side movements of the knee joint.

 Most ACL injuries tend to happen during a sport or activity that involves a sudden change of direction at the knee (e.g. falling badly when skiing), or jumping and landing awkwardly (e.g. during football or netball).